JaseZiv/Betting-Data/README.md

 # Betting-Data

-A repository to hold gambling datasets for betting analysis
+A repository to hold gambling datasets for betting analysis.